Chinatown, Toronto: History

 In the following decades, students and skilled workers arrived from Hong Kong, Guangdong province and Chinese communities in Southeast Asia and the Caribbean further increased the Chinese population, which led to the creation of additional Chinese communities east of Toronto.
 The neighbourhood has been noted as being a "near complete community" with housing, employment, and commerce, along with schools and social services all located within walking distance in the neighbourhood.

 Today, the economic and social centre of Toronto's downtown Chinatown primarily runs north–south along Spadina Avenue to College Street to Sullivan Street and east–west along Dundas Street West from Augusta Avenue to Beverley Street.
 A mansion that is converted to the Italian Consulate is at the northwest corner of Dundas and Beverley.

-Since the 2000s the West Chinatown has been changing from the influx of new residents, businesses from immigrants and second generation Canadians.
+Since the 2000s, the West Chinatown has been changing from the influx of new residents, businesses from immigrants and second generation Canadians.
 The neighbourhood has continued to serve as a vital market hub and services, to people from inside the neighbourhood and outside.
 The central location of the neighbourhood has also been a draw for property developers, changing the face of the neighbourhood.

+Meanwhile, since the 2010s, the neighbourhood of the first Chinatown is sometimes referred to as Little Tokyo, due to the number of Japanese businesses that have popped up in the area.